truveris/sqs/README.md

 }
 ```

-## Example: Simplified []byte channel
+## Example: Simplified string channel
-This example returns a simple []bytes channel and an error channel:
+This example returns a simple string channel and an error channel:

 ```go
 import (